Nordic immigration to North America: Historical overview

-Swedish immigration
+Sweden

-From 1840 to 1930, over 1.3 million Swedes migrated to America, with a particularly significant influx of 92,000 between 1920 and 1930.
-Predominantly, they chose to settle in the Midwest, especially around the Great Lakes, while a smaller number journeyed to destinations like Canada or Cuba.
+From 1840 to 1930, over 1.3 million Swedes migrated to America, with the largest influx between 1920 and 1930 (~92,000).
+Predominantly, they chose to settle in the Midwest, especially around the Great Lakes, while a smaller number went to Canada or Cuba.

-Though Swedish Americans assimilated into the broader American culture, they fervently preserved their heritage.
-They established religious and social institutions, and by 1855, there were Swedish American newspapers such as Hemlandet circulating in Illinois and Minnesota.
-Many became agriculturalists, factory or furniture laborers.
+Though Swedish Americans assimilated well into the broader American culture, they also established strong religious and social institutions.
+For example by 1855, there were Swedish American newspapers such as Hemlandet circulating across Illinois and Minnesota.
+Many Swedish immigrants became agriculturalists, factory or furniture laborers.